OSITO326/dotfiles/os/linux/.config/polybar/README.md

 $ fc-cache
 ```

+### Different flavors
+if you want other theme you can visit this repository. [polybar-themes](https://github.com/OSITO326/polybar)

 ## Add another bar

 To have two polybar bars, one on each monitor, it is necessary to modify the file inside the folder: